Reading for Meaning

 Phil also shows parents how they can help their kids become better readers by playing comprehension games at home.

-Finally, they finish off the night with a sound effects concert featuring some of Phil’s favorite old-time radio broadcasts!
+Finally, they finish the evening with a sound effects activity, featuring some of Phil’s favorite old-time radio broadcasts!

 The following multimedia activities relate to this program: